Salma-Nabulsi/strange-fragmentation-tagging/README.md

-A machine learning pipeline for improving background rejection in B_s → Kμν decays at LHCb, using strange fragmentation tracks as a novel discriminating handle.
+A machine learning pipeline for improving background rejection in B_s → Kμν decays at LHCb, using strange fragmentation tracks as a novel discriminating approach.

 ## Motivation